 Today we have a cute collection of Rabbit Pictures!
 Featured below are several splendid Natural History images of the cute Furry Friends in several poses.
 We also have a couple of gorgeous examples of Vintage Bunny Victorian Scrap and several sweet Antique Rabbit Illustrations.
-All of these would be wonderful for many kinds of projects, but certainly you could use him for Easter Projects as well!
+All of these would be wonderful for many kinds of arts and crafts projects, but certainly you could use these for Easter Projects as well!
 How about using these in a March Hare Junk Journal?

 Natural History Rabbit Pictures

 I love this “Running Rabbit picture!”
 I spent a pretty penny on this one, but I think it was so worth it!!
 It is from a Circa 1830’s French Natural History Print.
 Shown above is a wonderful “Hare” or Rabbit.
 The original, with a Grass and French description, is at the top.
 I also created one with just the Rabbit, so that you can use what works best for your projects.

 Isn’t he gorgeous?!!
 This is an amazing Brown Rabbit Clipart image that was scanned from the French Natural History Print!
 I love his big ears and beautiful soft looking coat!
 So real to life looking to me!